ben-wallis/Filtration/README.md

 ## System Requirements
 Filtration requires .NET Framework 4.6.1 installed.

+## Issue Tracking
+Filtration has moved to JIRA for issue tracking, any feature requests or bugs should be raised here:  https://filtration.atlassian.net/projects/FIL/issues/

 ## Features

 * Quick and easy editing and creation of item filter scripts - no direct editing of scripts required